 - Somatic sensory fibers.
 Sensory fibers delivering impulses from the skin, skeletal muscles, and joints are called somatic sensory fibers.

 - Visceral sensory fibers.
 Those that transmit impulses from the visceral organs are called visceral sensory fibers.

 - Motor division.
-The motor, or efferent division carries impulses from the CNS to effector organs, the muscles and glands; the motor division has two subdivisions: the somatic nervous system and the autonomic nervous system.
+The motor, or efferent division carries impulses from the CNS to effector organs, the muscles, and glands; the motor division has two subdivisions: the somatic nervous system and the autonomic nervous system.

 - Somatic nervous system.
 The somatic nervous system allows us to consciously, or voluntarily, control our skeletal muscles.

 - Autonomic nervous system.
-The autonomic nervous system regulates events that are automatic, or involuntary; this subdivision, commonly called involuntary nervous system, has two parts: the sympathetic and parasympathetic, which typically bring about opposite effects.
+The autonomic nervous system regulates events that are automatic, or involuntary; this subdivision, commonly called the involuntary nervous system, has two parts: the sympathetic and parasympathetic, which typically bring about opposite effects.